-- Definition of Accounting Estimates (Amendments to LKAS 8) - The amendments introduced the definition of accounting estimates and included other amendments to LKAS 8 to help entities distinguish changes in accounting estimates from changes in accounting policies.
-The amendments are effective for annual periods beginning on or after 1 January 2002 in the second is not yet adopted in Sri Lanka.

-These standards, amendments or interpretations are not expected to have interial impact on the ein the current or future reporting periods and on foreseeable future transactions.
+- Definition of Accounting Estimates (Amendments to LKAS 8). - The amendments introduced the definition of accounting estimates and included other amendments to LKAS 8 to help entities distinguish changes in accounting estimates from changes in accounting policies.
+The amendments are effective for annual periods beginning on or after 1 January 2023.
+This arrest meet is not yet adopted in Sn Lanka. - These standards amendments or interpretations are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.